 Anthony Smith is a wildlife and portrait sculptor whose work can be found in public and private collections around the world.
 His limited edition bronze sculptures are based upon direct observations of animals in the wild.

 July 2014 – Anthony’s newly designed ‘Clementi Medal for Economics’ has been presented for the first time by Sir David Clementi at Winchester College.

 June 2014 – Anthony has been commissioned to create a bronze portrait bust for the National Botanic Garden of Wales.

 June 2014 – The new ‘Guinea £2 coin’, designed and sculpted by Anthony, is now in circulation the United Kingdom.

 May 2014 – Two new sculptures from Anthony’s South Georgia Series have been added to the ‘Pre-cast Work’ gallery, found under the ‘Sculptures’ heading above.
-These sculptures are now available to order in bronze.
+Images of the finished bronze sculptures will be added as soon as they are complete.

 April 2014 – A campaign has been launched by the National University of Singapore for a second casting of Anthony’s Alfred Russel Wallace statue to be commissioned for a new Natural History Museum in Singapore.